jayalfredprufrock/mongoes/README.md

 OOTB, mongoes includes a few operators that aren't a part of the MongoDB query specification:

--   `$like` / `$ilike` - Maps to ES "wildcard" queries.
+-   `$like` - Maps to ES "wildcard" queries.
 Both `*` and `%` can be used to match zero or more characters, while `?` can be used to match exactly one character.
-The `$ilike` variant is case insensitive, however exactly how ElasticSearch treats case sensitivity is dependent on the underlying field mapping.
+Can pass "i" within options string to set case insensitive flag, however exactly how ElasticSearch treats case sensitivity is dependent on the underlying field mapping.
 -   `$prefix` - Maps to ES "prefix" query.
 Can pass "i" within options string to set case insensitive flag.
 -   `$ids` - Maps to ES "ids" query.
 The operand is an array of document \_ids.
 The field name is ignored.